-Topics and series.
-This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers • War, US Revolutionary • Waterways & Vessels.
-In addition, it is included in the Former U.S. Presidents: #09 William Henry Harrison series list.
+Topics.
+This historical marker is listed in these topic lists: Architecture • Women.
 A significant historical month for this entry is April 1889.

 Location.
-38° 43.724′ N, 87° 40.939′ W. Marker is in Lawrenceville, Illinois, in Lawrence County.
-Marker is on Jefferson Street west of 11th Street, on the right when traveling west.
-Marker is at the southeast grounds of Lawrence County Courthouse.
+38° 43.759′ N, 87° 40.969′ W. Marker is in Lawrenceville, Illinois, in Lawrence County.
+Marker is on State Street (Business U.S. 50) east of 12th Street, on the right when traveling east.
+Marker is located at the northwest part of the courthouse grounds.
 Touch for map.
-Marker is Touch for directions.
+Marker is at or near this postal address: 1100 State St, Lawrenceville IL 62439, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Life on the Square (here, next to this marker); Revolutionary Soldiers Buried in Lawrence County Memorial (within shouting distance of this marker); Lincoln in Lawrenceville (within shouting distance of this marker); Lawrence County Courthouse (within shouting distance of this marker); Golden Rule Insurance Company, inc. 1940 (about 300 feet away, measured in a direct line); George Field Army Air Corps Base (approx. 3.7 miles away); Vincennes Tract (approx. 8.3 miles away); Lincoln Trail Memorial (approx. 8½ miles away).
+Revolutionary Soldiers Buried in Lawrence County Memorial (a few steps from this marker); Lincoln in Lawrenceville (within shouting distance of this marker); Life on the Square (within shouting distance of this marker); Millstones From Smallsburg (within shouting distance of this marker); Golden Rule Insurance Company, inc. 1940 (about 500 feet away, measured in a direct line); George Field Army Air Corps Base (approx. 3.7 miles away); Vincennes Tract (approx. 8.3 miles away); Lincoln Trail Memorial (approx. 8½ miles away).
 Touch for a list and map of all markers in Lawrenceville.